 Research Activities to Book

-Port Adventures (aka excursions) are those activities that take place off the ship and at a port.
+Port Adventures (aka excursions) are those activities that take place off the ship and at a port of call.
 You can look at the excursions that Disney Cruise Line offers on their official website.

 Things to Do Onboard

-You can use their official website to see a list of these activities.
+You can use the official Disney Cruise Line website to see a list of these activities for your ship.
 Make a note of which ones are important to you.
 This way when your booking window opens up, you will be prepared to reserve those activities.

 Compare Flights, Hotels, and Transportation

-During your online check in, you will be asked to provide details on your flights, hotels, and transportation to and from the port.
-You do not HAVE to include this information at check in, and you are able to change these details if you need.
+During your online check-in, you will be asked to provide details on your flights, hotels, and transportation to and from the port.
+You do not HAVE to include this information at check-in, and you are able to change these details at a later time if you need to.

-However, it is a good idea to start researching pre cruise hotels, ground transportation, and flights if needed.
-These reviews from my family’s experiences can help you when making decisions about your cruise transporation and pre cruise hotel stay:
+However, it is a good idea to start researching pre-cruise hotels, ground transportation, and flights if needed.

 As I mentioned above, first time cruisers with Disney Cruise Line may check-in and book activities typically 75 days before sailing.
 Your account should open up at midnight (eastern standard time) for you to begin the check-in process.